chihaiav/tools4lammps/README.md

+# tools4lammps

-# tools4lammps read, modifies, write and run output/input files for the code lammps based on a python script.
+The code reads, modifies, writes and run output/input files for the code lammps based on a python script.
 It can be combined with the ASE environment